subhrajyotidasgupta/DevanagariHTR/README.md

 1. Hindi Numerals
 2. Hindi Vowels
 3. Hindi Consonants
-4. Hindi Handwritten Text with seperate annotations for each of them.
+4. Hindi Handwritten Text with separate annotations for each of them.

 Sample:
 <p align="center">